Difference Between Russian and Ukrainian

 What is Ukrainian?

 Ukrainian is another language that belongs to the Old East Slavic group of languages.
-It has its origin in the family of Indo-European language family.
+It has its origin in the family of the Indo-European language family.

 This language was earlier known as the Ruthenian language.
-The script it uses is of the Cyrillic script variant.
+The script it uses is the Cyrillic script variant.

-It is known to be the native as well as the official language of the country Ukraine.
-Since the seventeenth century, the Ruthenian or popularly known as the Ukrainian language, has been widely in use, especially throughout the Ukrainian state.
+It is known to be the native as well as the official language of the country, Ukraine.
+Since the seventeenth century, the Ruthenian or popularly known as the Ukrainian language has been widely in use, especially throughout the Ukrainian state.

 According to a census done in 2000, this language has approximately 35 million speakers.